makersacademy/takeaway-challenge/README.md

 ## 1. Creating a new Takeaway

-Once you have verified the rspec tests are passing and you are now bathing in a glory of green lights. you can safely assume you can use this takeaway program with relevant ease.
+Once you have verified the rspec tests are passing and you are now bathing in a glory of green lights. you can safely assume you can use this takeaway program with relevant ease (caveat emptor).

 First things first, fire up your IRB and require the file (make sure you are already in the project folder when you do this) :
 ```sh